adobe/vent/README.md

 ## Contributing

 Pull requests and issue reports are welcome!
-Please see the [contribution guidelines](CONTRIBUTING.md) before you get started.
+Please see the [contribution guidelines](.github/CONTRIBUTING.md) before you get started.

-## License
+### Licensing

-Vent is released under the permissive BSD license.
+This project is licensed under the Apache V2 License.
+See [LICENSE](LICENSE) for more information.